A Complete Guide to Pearlscale Fish Care and Keeping

 If you have a large enough aquarium, common goldfish can be kept with pearlscale goldfish.
 However, keep in mind that common goldfish grow much larger and faster than fancy goldfish, so a spacious tank is essential to accommodate their size differences.

-5. Behavior: During the breeding season, males may become more territorial and exhibit courtship behaviors, such as chasing females and nudging them.
-Females may show signs of gravidity (carrying eggs) and may become more reclusive.
+Males may become more territorial during breeding, exhibiting courtship behaviors like chasing females and nudging them.
+Conversely, females may become more reclusive and show signs of gravidity (carrying eggs).

 Breeding